immunogenomics/cov-ldsc/README.md

-`cov-LDSC` (covariance-adjusted LD Score Regression) is a tool extended from original LDSC to measure heritability from GWAS summary statistic in admixed populations.

 ## cov-LDSC
 covariate-adjusted LD score regression (cov-LDSC) is a method to provide robust hg2 estimates from GWAS summary statistics and in-sample LD estimates in admixed populations.
 Check out the latest [preprint](https://www.biorxiv.org/content/early/2018/12/22/503144) of cov-LDSC on bioRxiv.